Courtesy car insurance cover

 How long will I get a courtesy car for?

 Usually, you’ll only get a courtesy car for as long as it takes for your car to be repaired.
-With any luck, this should be within a few days, but some insurance providers do attach time limits, such as 14 or 21 days.
+With any luck, this should be within a couple of weeks.

 Will I have to pay for a courtesy car?